-From bachelors to babies to buttons, the Old Rose Room on the second floor of Biltmore House has a long and interesting history, and has been used in a number of different ways throughout the last century.
+Biltmore’s Old Rose Room has a long and interesting history, and has been used in a number of different ways throughout the last century.

 From bachelors to babies to Being There

-On the original house plans, the Old Rose Room, located in the Bachelor Wing, is named for its style of décor and noted as one of several guest bedrooms for single gentlemen who visited Biltmore.
+On the original house plans, the Old Rose Room, located on the second floor in the Bachelor Wing, is named for its style of décor and noted as one of several guest bedrooms for single gentlemen who visited Biltmore.

-In the late 1920s and early 30s, the room was repurposed as a day or night nursery for Cornelia Vanderbilt Cecil’s two sons, George and William Cecil.
+In the late 1920s and early 30s, the room was repurposed as a day or night nursery for John and Cornelia Cecil’s two sons, George and William Cecil.

 After the boys grew up, the room became an office for estate employees.
 In the late 1970s, it was updated with new wallpaper to support filming of the iconic movie Being There.